 Creating a Label for a Face

-The following assumes that you have already turned on the Facial Recognition feature with a License and that the system has started collecting Faces.
+The following assumes that you have an Enterprise License applied to the camera, have the Face Recognition enabled, and that the system has started collecting Faces.
 To read more about Managing Facial Recognition click here.
 You can also start Face Profiles by uploading a .jpg and or linking up a badge system through our Third-Party Integrations page.

 Overtime, cameras with the People License applied will start collecting Faces and you'll be able to manage them in the Investigations tab:

 Go to Investigations in the left-hand navigation pane > Faces sub-tab > Recent Sightings

 Here, you will see a timeline with most recent face sightings at the top.
 Once you have found the face you want to mark with a Label, you will click on the 'Add label' below the face and assign a Label.

 If this is your first time with a Label, just type in the search bar the name of the Label you would like to create.
 Once you are done just hit 'Enter' on your keyboard.
 Voila!
 Label created.

 You can assign several faces to the same Label since this is just a logical grouping that you can then assign in your Alert Policies.